liangzan/health_mode/README.md

 # Health Mode

-Health mode is a tiny Sinatra app that provides an API interface to the system metrics.
+Health mode is a embedded Sinatra app that provides an API interface to the system metrics.
 System metrics such as system load, disk space, and memory are exposed.
 This makes it easy to integrate with other web services such as twitter or twilio.

 ## Installation

     gem install health_mode

 ## Dependencies